 - c.
-The project site is located within the jurisdictional boundaries of District No. 14.
-All wastewater would be treated at the Lancaster Water Reclamation Plant which has a design capacity of 18 million gallons per day (mgd) and currently produces an average recycled water flow of 14.6 mgd.
-All wastewater flow originating from the proposed project will discharge to the Districts 35th Street West Trunk Sewer, located in 35th Street West at Avenue M-4.
-The Districts 27-inch diameter trunk sewer has a capacity of 19 mgd and conveyed a peak flow of 1.2 mgd when last measured in 2018.
-The proposed project would generate 8,320 gallons of wastewater per day.
-The proposed project would not require the expansion of existing facilities or the construction of new facilities.
+The proposed project would discharge directly to the Districts' Trunk F Trunk Sewer, located in West Avenue J, west of 32nd Street West.
+According to the letter dated November 9, 2022 from the Los Angeles County Sanitation Districts (LACSD), this 21-inch diameter trunk sewer has a design capacity of 4.5 million gallons per day (mgd) and conveyed a peak flow 0.5 mgd when last measured in 2018.
+The project's wastewater would be treated at the Lancaster Water Reclamation Plant upon connection which has a design capacity of 18 mgd and currently processes an average water flow of 13.9 mgd.
+The expected wastewater flow from the proposed project 7,540 gallons per day.
 Therefore, impacts would be less than significant. - d-e.
-Solid waste generated within the City limits is generally disposed of at the Lancaster Landfill located at 600 East Avenue F. This landfill is a Class III landfill which accepts agricultural, non-friable asbestos, construction/demolition waste, contaminated soil, green materials, industrial, inert, mixed municipal, sludge, and waste tires.
+Solid waste generated within the City limits is generally disposed of at the Lancaster Landfill located at 600 East Avenue F. This landfill is a Class III landfill which accepts agricultural, nonfriable asbestos, construction/demolition waste, contaminated soil, green materials, industrial, inert, mixed municipal, sludge, and waste tires.
 It does not accept hazardous materials.
-Assembly Bill (AB) 939 was adopted in 1989 and required a 25% division of solid waste from landfills by 1995 and a 50% diversion by 2005.
-In 2011, AB 341 was passed which required the State to achieve a 75% reduction in solid waste by 2030.
+Assembly Bill (AB) 939 was adopted in 1989 and required a 25% diversion of solid waste from landfills by 1995 and a 50% diversion by 2005.
+In 2011, AB 341 was passed which requires the State to achieve a 75% reduction in solid waste by 2030.
 The City of Lancaster also requires all developments to have trash collection services in accordance with City contracts with waste haulers over the life of the proposed project.
 These collection services would also collect recyclable materials and organics.
-The trash haulers are required to comply with applicable regulations on solid waste transport and disposal, including waste stream reduction mandated under AB 341.
+The trash haulers are required to be in compliance with applicable regulations on solid waste transport and disposal, including waste stream reduction mandated under AB 341.

-The proposed project would generate solid waste during construction and operation which would contribute to an overall impact on landfill services (GPEIR pgs.
-5.13-25 to 5.13-28 and 5.13-31); although the project's contribution would be minimal.
-However, the existing landfill has capacity to handle the waste generated by the proposed project.
-Additionally, the proposed project would comply with all State and local regulations regarding solid waste disposal.
-Therefore, impacts would be less than significant.
+The proposed project would generate solid waste during construction and operation, which would contribute to an overall impact on landfill service (GPEIR pgs.
+5.9-20 to 21); although the project's contribution is considered minimal.
+However, the existing landfill has capacity to handle the waste generated by the project.
+Additionally, the proposed project would be in compliance with all State and local regulations regulating solid waste disposal.
+Therefore, impact would less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XX.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XX.
 WILDFIRE .
-If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impact an adopted emergency response plan or emergency evacuation plan? Х b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? Х c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? Х a.
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impact an adopted emergency response plan or emergency evacuation plan?
+X b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
+X c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? Х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+X a.
 See Item IX.f.

 b-d.
-The project site is not located in or near State responsibility areas or lands classified as very high fire hazard severity zones.
-The project site is located within the service boundaries of Fire Station No. 84 which would provide service in the event of a fire.
-Additionally, the proposed project would be constructed in accordance with all existing and applicable building and fire codes.
-Therefore, no impacts would occur as a result of wildfires.
+The project site is not located in or near state responsibility areas or lands classified as very high fire hazard severity zones.
+The project site is located within the service boundaries of Fire Station No. 130, located at 44558 40th Street West which can adequately serve the project site.
+Other fire stations are also located in close proximity to the project site which can provide service if needed.
+Therefore, no impacts would occur.